thecoffeehog/SmartATM/README.md

 # SmartATM
-This program was developed for educational and learnig purposes using JAVA.
+This program was developed for educational and learning purposes using JAVA.

 This is a ATM stimulation program with voice assistance for visually disabled (blind).